-At February 1, 2007 (in thousands)
+At February 1, 2007

+(in thousands)

-Cash \$ 6,413
+\$ 6,413

-Current assets, other than cash 3,037
+3,037

-Property and equipment 622
+622

-Intangible assets - in-process R&D 1,600
+1,600

-- others 14,300
+14,300

-Goodwill 26,878
+26,878

-Total assets acquired 52,850
+52,850

-Current liabilities (1,332)
+(1,332)

-Deferred income taxes (4,547)
+(4,547)

-Total liabilities assumed (5,879)
+(5,879)

-Net assets acquired \$ 46,971
+\$ 46,971

+(in t

 Acquired tangible assets were valued at estimates of their current fair values.
 The valuation of acquired intangible assets was determined based on management's estimates and consultation with an independent appraiser.
 Of the \$15,900 thousand of the acquired intangible assets, \$1,600 thousand was assigned to in-process R&D assets that had not yet reached technological feasibility and had no alternative future use and were written off at the date of acquisition.
 Those write-offs are included in research and development expenses in the accompanying consolidated statements of income.
 The remaining acquired intangible assets, all of which will be amortized, have a weighted-average useful life of approximately 7 years.
 The intangible assets that make up that amount include core and developed technology of \$6,200 thousand (7-year weighted-average useful life) and customer relationships of \$8,100 thousand (7-year weighted-average useful life).
 Himax paid a premium for this acquisition because of expected synergistic benefits, including the assembled workforce, and to broaden the supplier base to secure foundry capacity and optimize its foundry mix and further diversified its technology and product mix.
 Goodwill is not deductible for tax purpose.